vellamike/pyramidal/doc/examples.rst

     morphology[0].insert(kv)
     morphology[0].insert(na)

 It should be noted that pyramidal uses this, along with code-generation of mod files, to create channels from componetns such as HHChannel objects.
+A planned future update is to automate the mod file compilation stage.